Enter your postal code to find the vaccinating clinic closest to you.

 Over the last 50 years, a global vaccination program launched to protect infants and children against 14 vaccine-preventable diseases is estimated to have saved 154 million lives – or a staggering six lives per minute.

 This achievement was announced on the 50th anniversary of the Expanded Programme on Immunization (EPI).
 Since the program’s inception in 1974, access to 14 life-saving vaccines has increased from 5% to 84% for infants around the globe, the World Health Organization (WHO) study showed.
-Findings were based on the global marker of 3 doses of the vaccine against diphtheria, tetanus and pertussis (DTP).
+Findings were based on the global marker of three doses of the vaccine against diphtheria, tetanus and pertussis (DTP).

 These 14 vaccines provide protection against the following diseases (in alphabetical order):